If you're homeless or at risk of homelessness

 If you’re at risk of homelessness, apply to the council for the area in which you would prefer to live.

-The council may check whether you have a local connection to the area.
-But even if you have no local connection, they cannot refer you to another Scottish council.
+The council might check whether you have a local connection to the area.
+But even if you have no local connection, they cannot refer you to another Scottish council area.
+Read more about local connection in homeless applications..

 How to apply